jakesauter/machine_learning/README.md

 I have been using Linux as my main operating system for close to 4 years now througout my Computer Science career.
 I have developed solely in Ubuntu during this whole period and find the ease of use for programming applications to be unparalled.
 I mainly used **Vim** as my editor of choice for about 2 years as I also did a lot of work on server, though now my editor of choice is **Gedit** with my configurations of plugins that help accelerate my workflow.
 I prefer these lightweight editors as I find larger editors to be clunky and many of the tools getting in the way of my development.

-## Knowledge of machine learning acceleration techniques.
+## Knowledge of machine learning acceleration techniques

 When I think of "machine learning acceleration techniques" I am thinking of using the appropriate hardware for the job.
 I have made a few short programs on **Google Cloud** in which users have the option to make use of TPUs, GPUs or stadard chips.
 I have also found out that alongside acceleration, **persistance**, or the ability to pick up training a model where you have left it off, is one of the most important features of a tuned machine learning pipeline.
 Because of this I wrote a custom function to **parse trained neural nets** and reinitialize them in my Common Lisp implementation of ANNs.